Dmitrii-I/lpic-1-study-notes/README.md

 - `xhost -somehost` will disallow somehost to use current host's X server

 ### DISPLAY
-- this environment vaiable sets host that has X server running (and a connected monitor)
+- This environment variable indicates to graphical applications where to display the actual graphical user interface
+- The value consists of 3 parts: A host-name followed by a colon (:), a display number followed by a dot (.) and a screen number.
-- running on somemachine the command `export DISPLAY=myhomemachine:0.0` will display graphical programs on myhomemachine that are running on somemachine
+- running on somemachine the command `export DISPLAY=myhomemachine:0.0` will display graphical applications on myhomemachine that are running on somemachine

 ### xwininfo
 - use this tool to obtain technical info about specific window